 Parameter Description VID Synopsis: 1 to 4094 Synopsis: 1 to 4094 Default: 1 The VLAN Identifier is used to identify the VLAN in tagged Ethernet frames according to IEEE 802.1Q.
 VLAN Name Synopsis: Any 19 characters The VLAN name provides a description of the VLAN purpose (for example, Engineering VLAN).
 Forbidden Ports Synopsis: Any combination of numbers valid for this parameter These are ports that are not allowed to be members of the VLAN.
 Examples: None - all ports of the switch are allowed to be members of the VLAN 2,4-6,8 - all ports except ports 2, 4, 6, 7 and 8 are allowed to be members of the VLAN IGMP Synopsis: { Off, On } Default: Off This parameter enables or disables IGMP Snooping on the VLAN.
-MSTI Synopsis: 0 to 16 Default: 0
+MSTI Synopsis: 0 to 16 Default: 0 This parameter is only valid for Multiple Spanning Tree Protocol (MSTP) and has no effect if MSTP is not used.
+The parameter specifies the Multiple Spanning Tree Instance (MSTI) to which the VLAN should be mapped.

-Adding a Static VLAN 133
+134 Adding a Static VLAN